BillJr99/Ursinus-CS173/_pages/Labs/Testing/lab-financialaidcalculator.md

 **Hint**: remember that numeric values in Java do not include the commas; these are only there for your reading convenience!

 ## Part 0: Getting Started
-Create a new NetBeans project, but select a Maven project instead of a Gradle project for this one (some installations do not support the unit test framework in Gradle).
+Create a new NetBeans project as usual.
 Right click on your package name under the project Source Packages, and click `New` and then `New Class`.
 Call the class `Main` and click OK to get started.

 ## Part 1: Soliciting User Input (15% of the Implementation Grade)